 (Some of my posts contain affiliate links.
 If you buy something through one of these links it won’t cost you a penny more but I get a small commission.
 For example as an Amazon Associate, I earn from qualifying purchases that you make if you click one of my links)

-What Materials Do I Need To Crochet My Beach Tote bag?
+What Is The Best Yarn To Crochet My Beach Tote bag?

 Do I Need A Gauge Swatch?